bgoral/bgoral.github.io/content/posts/2021-01-16-resiliency.md

 There are common design patterns/principles per business case needs to considered together with delivery semantics.

 - Retry: Enables an application or a service to handle transient failures while connecting a service or network resource, by transparently retrying a failed operation. ([Hystrix][4],[Resilience4j][3],[Polly][7].[Some History][5])
 - Circuit Breaker: This always seems me a complementary pattern to Retry.
-The scenario is Service signalling that it is becoming unhealthy and the circuit breaker then gives the service a chance to recover by throttling back the number of requests or rerouting them completely.
+The scenario is Service signaling that it is becoming unhealthy and the circuit breaker then gives the service a chance to recover by throttling back the number of requests or rerouting them completely.
 Once the service gets recovered, the circuit breaker slowly ramps up requests to the service so as not to immediately overwhelm it and risk it becoming unhealthy again.

     > The Circuit Breaker pattern prevents an application from performing an operation that is likely to fail. ([Release It!][6])